WALKER_SAMPLE, a FORTRAN90 code which efficiently samples a discrete probability vector.

 WALKER_SAMPLE is available in a C version and a C++ version and a FORTRAN90 version and a Matlab version and a Python version.

-HISTOGRAM_DATA_2D_SAMPLE, a FORTRAN90 program which demonstrates how to construct a Probability Density Function (PDF) from a frequency table over a 2D domain, and then to use that PDF to create new samples.
+HISTOGRAM_DATA_2D_SAMPLE, a FORTRAN90 code which demonstrates how to construct a Probability Density Function (PDF) from a frequency table over a 2D domain, and then to use that PDF to create new samples.

-IEEE_UNIFORM_SAMPLE, a FORTRAN90 library which tries to uniformly sample the discrete set of values that represent the legal IEEE real numbers;
+IEEE_UNIFORM_SAMPLE, a FORTRAN90 code which tries to uniformly sample the discrete set of values that represent the legal IEEE real numbers;

-PDFLIB, a FORTRAN90 library which evaluates Probability Density Functions (PDF's) and produces random samples from them, including beta, binomial, chi, exponential, gamma, inverse chi, inverse gamma, multinomial, normal, scaled inverse chi, and uniform.
+PDFLIB, a FORTRAN90 code which evaluates Probability Density Functions (PDF's) and produces random samples from them, including beta, binomial, chi, exponential, gamma, inverse chi, inverse gamma, multinomial, normal, scaled inverse chi, and uniform.